FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port XXXX to authedicate the users

 Added:
+✅ (13/6) Fixed/Added (Manage your Streams) permissions for all users/streamers
+✅ (13/6) Added Text information if the platform is disabled/enabled
 ✅ (13/6) You can disable/enable any platform you want, and save and start streaming.!
 ✅ (13/6) Added for anyone (Manage Your Streams) button and modal menu ⬆️